-Homeowners Association (HOA) - an organization that is designed to provide rules and regulations governing the behavior of homeowners and the allowable construction materials, landscaping, etc. within a private community.
+Homeowners Association (HOA) - an organization that is designed to provide rules and regulations governing the behavior of homeowners and the allowable construction materials, landscaping, etc.within a private community.

-Herd Management Plan (HMP) - a written narrative and analysis on individual populations (or "herds") of big game in specific geographic areas that establish herd management objectives through an open public process that is approved by the Colorado Parks and Wildlife Commission.
+Herd Management Plan (HMP) - a written narrative and analysis on individual populations of big game in specific geographic areas that establish herd management objectives through an open public process.
 Plans frame the best scientific population information in the context of habitat availability and social carrying capacity of a herd into various population objective alternatives.
 Plan objectives provide the basis for annual regulation development and a reference point for the public, other agencies, and the Colorado Parks and Wildlife Commission to measure progress toward achieving management objectives.
-Previously termed "DAU Plan".